idleberg/php-wordpress-vite-assets/README.md

 ]);
 ```

+> [!WARNING]
-:warning: It's unlikely that you want to change the default action, so don't override unless you know what you're doing!
+> It's unlikely that you want to change the default action, so don't override unless you know what you're doing!

 #### `option.crossorigin`